 Welcome to Detroit Mercy!
 Detroit Mercy is Michigan’s largest and most comprehensive Catholic University, guided by its purpose to create the best opportunity for the success of every student-athlete.
 This handbook and all of our services provided have been established to assist you during your intercollegiate athletic experience at Detroit Mercy.
-The Department of Athletics is aligned with President Garibaldi’s vision to make a difference in the lives of those we serve, because what Detroit Mercy does, and how we do it, matters.
+The Department of Athletics is aligned with the University's vision to make a difference in the lives of those we serve, because what Detroit Mercy does, and how we do it, matters.

 The Department of Athletics is dedicated to supporting and enhancing the university through its mission and vision.
 We have higher purpose that resonates in our daily work and guides us on a path to achieving excellence in all that we do.
 We are building and developing a culture of engagement throughout the Department of Athletics.
 The goal is to connect with every student-athlete and this handbook is one way to ensure that a true partnership is created.